Women to power Sri Lanka's mangrove conservation plan

 “Now we know - and from us, our husbands and our community also have become aware,” Priyadarshani said.

-Since 1997, Sudeesa, a national organisation that works to protect coastal ecosystems, has given women living near mangrove forests financial assistance - mainly loans of $50 to $2,000 each - incentivising them to care for the delicate trees.
+Since 1997, Sudeesa, a national organization that works to protect coastal ecosystems, has given women living near mangrove forests financial assistance - mainly loans of $50 to $2,000 each - incentivizing them to care for the delicate trees.

-Now the programme is about to go island-wide.
+Now the program is about to go island-wide.
 Sudeesa, together with the Sri Lankan government and U.S.-based environmental conservation group Seacology, recently launched a five-year, $3.4 million mangrove preservation initiative.

 Sri Lanka is the first nation to promise to protect all its mangroves, experts said.